10-6-pursuit/project-budgeting-app/README.md

 |  4  | Destroy | /transactions/:id |  DELETE   | **D**elete |             Delete a transactions              |
 |  5  | Update  | /transactions/:id |    PUT    | **U**pdate |             Update a transactions              |

-> **Note:** All of the above routes should work both with an application like Postman and a front-end framework like React
+> **Note:** All of the above routes should work both with an application like Postman and a front-end framework like React.
+Don't forget to use *CORS*

 #### Front-end feature requirements

-To complete the front-end application, you will need to build a React application that allows for CRUD operations to be performed on a single resource.
+To complete the front-end application, you will need to build a React application that allows for CRUD operations to be performed on a single resource (transactions).
 You will also need to display the data thoughtfully and clearly.

-11. All pages should include the same navigation bar, which includes the name of the application and a button to create a new resource.
+11. All pages should include the same navigation bar, which includes the name of the application and a button to create a new transaction.
-1. You should have an Index page that presents all of the resources in your database table.
+1. You should have an Index page that presents all of the transactions in your model.
-1. After clicking on a single resource, you should be brought to a Show page which includes more detailed information about the specific resource.
+1. After clicking on a single transaction, you should be brought to a Show page which includes more detailed information about the specific transaction.
-1. When the button in the navigation bar to create a new resource is clicked, you should be brought to a new page that includes a form to create a new resource.
+1. When the button in the navigation bar to create a new transaction is clicked, you should be brought to a new page that includes a form to create a new transaction.
 1. Forms should be properly labeled and the `type` of inputs should be properly set.
 For example, an input that requires a `number` should have type `number`, not `text`.
-1. When a new resource form is submitted, the resource should be created in the database and the user should be brought to that new resource's Show page.
+1. When a new transaction form is submitted, the transaction should be created in the backend and the user should be brought to that new transaction's Show page.
-1. On the resource's Show page, there should be a button to edit the current resource.
+1. On the transaction's Show page, there should be a button to edit the current transaction.
 When clicked, the user is brought to a form page with data already filled in that can be edited.
-1. When an edited resource form is submitted, the resource should be edited in the database and the user should be brought to that new resource's Show page.
+1. When an edited transaction form is submitted, the transaction should be edited in the backend and the user should be brought to that new transaction's Show page.
-1. On the resource's Show page, there should be a button to delete the current show page.
+1. On the transaction's Show page, there should be a button to delete the current show page.
-1. Using the resource's data, perform a calculation that can be performed on the front-end application and displayed to the user on the Index page.
+1. Using the transaction's data, perform a calculation that can be performed on the front-end application and displayed to the user on the Index page.
 For example, the bank account total should be visible.
 In addition to the total, the CSS should change based on the value - use a greenish color if the bank account total is above 100, use a yellowish color if the bank account total is between 0 and 100 and a reddish color if the bank account total is less than 0.
 You can change the background or text or both.

 ### Mastery rubric

 This section of the project is designed to measure your increasing skill at writing good code and following best practices.

-To view components of the mastery rubric, view the appropriate assignment on Canvas.

 ### Stretch goals